Karplus-Lab-OSU/ensemblator/readme.rst

 Known Bugs:
 ************

-* IO erros on Windows.
+* IO errors on Windows.

     This is a result of the rate at which the *Ensemblator* saves and deletes intermediate files.
 It seems to be too fast for Windows, and sometimes results in a permission error that crashes the system.
 It's still possible to use the *Ensemblator* on Windows, but you will have to click "Go" again and again.
 It's basically unusable and would require a considerable rewrite to get things working smoothly on Windows.
 For now, I don't have any options for you.